NeoSchema Reference Guide

 nameargumentsreturns

-Returns the name of the class with the given Neo4j ID, or raise an Exception if not found
+Returns the name of the class with the given internal database ID,

-:param class_neo_id: An integer with the Neo4j ID of the desired class
+:param internal_id: An integer with the internal database ID

 :return: The name of the class with the given Schema ID;